 “[T]he act of God, perils of the sea, fire, barratry of the master and crew, enemies, pirates and thieves, arrests and restraints of princes, rulers, and peoples, collisions, stranding and other accidents of navigation always excepted, even when occasioned by negligence, default or error in judgment of the pilot, master, mariners or other servants of the shipowner.”

 Were exceptions to any rule that might provide for the end of the contract through unforeseen events, therefore the respondents argument that the contract was merely suspended was in fact validated by the imposition by the State during a time of war, and that despite implications forwarded by the appellants, the Court was in no position to argue against an express term of a contract, no matter how inconvenient that might be to those involved.
-It was for that simple reason that the House ruled by majority in favour of the Appeal Court judgment and dismissed the appeal with costs.
+It was for that simple reason that the House ruled by majority in favour of the Appeal Court judgment and dismissed the appeal with costs, while holding that:

 “When a lawful contract has been made and there is no default, a Court of law has no power to discharge either party from the performance of it unless either the rights of someone else or some Act of Parliament give the necessary jurisdiction.”